'MAKING THE BEST OF IT' Staff prepare dinner warm food 1

 ‘MAKING THE BEST OF IT’ Staff prepare dinner warm food

-Hundreds of college students had been caught at schools in 3 counties after rising water kept them from getting home adequately on Tuesday.
-At Southside Elementary School in Cleveland, approximately 800 students who could not get home at one factor have been fed snacks as school officers labored to reunite the kids with their parents.
+Hundreds of college students were caught at schools in three counties after rising water prevented them from getting home adequately on Tuesday.
+At Southside Elementary School in Cleveland, approximately 800 students who could not get home at one point were fed snacks as school officers labored to reunite the kids with their parents.
 Wednesday morning, about 60 college students were left at the faculty.

 Thanks to instructors and a group of workers who stayed the night, students had been stored cozy within the health club on cots, tucked below Red Cross blankets donated with the aid of a nearby health center, and served a hot dinner of her earrings and french fries.

-Smiling teachers have been there every step of the way to consolation the children.
+Smiling teachers have been there every step of the way to console the children.
 New photographs from Cleveland ISD superintendent Chris Trotter show how the district supplied for the children overnight.
 Trotter decided students must live after neighborhoods close to the college flooded and buses could not get out.
-The college did no longer flood.
+The college was no longer flooded.

 “We did now not count on to have this.
 However, we made the first-class of a horrific situation,” stated Trotter, who has best been on the task for four days.
-Trotter informed ABC13 the team of workers energized him, and he praised the crew, who persisted in paintings tough without asleep.
-Principal Janie Synder stated the cause anybody stepped up to take care of the children is easy.
+Trotter informed ABC13 that the team of workers energized him, and he praised the crew, who persisted in painting tough without falling asleep.
+Principal Janie Synder stated the cause is that anybody stepping up to care for the children is easy.
 They love the kids dearly.
 “We love our youngsters.
 The backside line is that we care about them, and we’re pleased with this district and what we do here, and it’s just emotional,” stated Snyder.
-By 9 a.M., all college students were picked up or bused domestic, after enjoying some breakfast, of the route.
+By 9 a.m., all college students were picked up or bused domestically after enjoying some breakfast on the route.

 New Caney ISD

-WATCH: Several inches of water stated in New Caney HS
+WATCH: Several inches of water started in New Caney HS

 Humble ISD

-School officers in Humble said there had been several college students being served food at five area campuses once they had been now not capable of getting domestic Tuesday afternoon.
+School officers in Humble said several college students were being served food at five area campuses once, but they could get domestic Tuesday afternoon.

 Several college students remained at the following campuses: